M1k3lee/crossify-platform/docs/CROSS_CHAIN_GRADUATION_ARCHITECTURE.md

 ### Phase 1: Enhanced Monitoring
 - Check all chains for a token simultaneously
 - Identify which chains are ready for graduation
-- Group eligible chains for parallel execution
+- **For cross-chain tokens**: If ANY chain is ready, mark ALL chains for graduation
+- **For single-chain tokens**: Only graduate chains that hit threshold

-### Phase 2: Parallel Graduation
+### Phase 2: Coordinated Parallel Graduation
-- Execute DEX pool creation for all eligible chains in parallel
+- **Cross-chain tokens**: Execute DEX pool creation for ALL chains in parallel (coordinated)
+- **Single-chain tokens**: Execute DEX pool creation for eligible chains only
-- Use Promise.all() or Promise.allSettled() for concurrent execution
+- Use Promise.allSettled() for concurrent execution
 - Track results per chain

 ### Phase 3: Error Handling